 Breakfast and Lunch are free this school year.
 Students are entitled to one free breakfast and one free lunch a day.

 You can apply online for a lunch benefit.
 Lunch application

 Please contact the school office for additional free and reduced meal application forms.The Nutrikids computerized POS system will also handle the accounting for the free and reduced lunches.
 If your child has qualified for free or reduced meal prices, this information is noted in the system, and the meal will be processed just as it is for all other students without any overt identification.
 Parents/guardians will be able to deposit money into the student’s account for a la carte items via MyNutrikids.com.

 Offer vs. Serve Policy

-- Requires the lunch staff to prepare complete menus offering all five-(5) meal components.
+Requires the lunch staff to prepare complete menus offering all five-(5) meal components (Protein, Grain, Fruit, Vegetable & Milk).
 Students are encouraged to take the complete meal for optimal nutritional value, but may decline one-(1) or two-(2) components if they choose.
-A minimum of three-(3) meal components must be served in order to qualify as a school lunch.
+A minimum of three-(3) meal components must be served in order to qualify as a school lunch - one of those items must be a fruit or vegetable.
 Dessert does not qualify as a component.

 Administrator for Business and Finance